 Frequently Asked Questions

-An industrial metal detector detects ferrous, non-ferrous, and stainless steel metal contamination in food products.
+A food metal detector detects ferrous, non-ferrous, and stainless steel metal contamination in food products.
 Detection performance depends on the metal type, contaminant size, product effect, packaging, aperture size, and line conditions.

-Yes, industrial metal detectors can detect many stainless steel contaminants, but stainless steel is usually more difficult to detect than ferrous or non-ferrous metal.
+Yes.
+Food metal detectors can detect many stainless steel contaminants, but stainless steel is usually more difficult to detect than ferrous or non-ferrous metal.
 Sensitivity depends on the grade of stainless steel, fragment size, orientation, and the product being inspected.

 Many food manufacturers install metal detectors after packaging so finished products are inspected before dispatch.
 Other sites also use metal detection earlier in the process, especially after higher-risk stages such as grinding, cutting, mixing, or bulk handling.

 Product effect is the signal created by the food product itself as it passes through the detector.
-Moisture, salt, temperature, acidity, and packaging can all contribute to product effect, making it more challenging to detect small metal contaminants.
+Moisture, salt, temperature, acidity, density, and packaging can all contribute to product effect, making it more challenging to detect small metal contaminants.

 Yes.
 Magnetic separation and metal detection are often used together.
 Magnetic separators remove ferrous and weakly magnetic metal earlier in the process, while metal detectors inspect for ferrous, non-ferrous, and stainless steel contamination at defined points in the line.